Rustavi 2: Kurieri (Courier)

-The news program Courier has aired since the foundation of Rustavi 2 and has become one of the most successful news programs in Georgia.
+The news programme Courier has aired since the foundation of Rustavi 2 and has become one of the most successful news programs in Georgia.

 The daytime news was anchored by Ana Kinkladze, Keti Kvachantiradze and Natia Goksadze.

-Diana Jojua and Zaal Udumashvili anchor the evening news at 18:00 and 21:00, including sports with Dimitri Oboladze.
+Diana Jojua and Zaal Udumashvili anchored the evening news at 18:00 and 21:00, including sports with Dimitri Oboladze.
 David Kikalishvili presents "P.S." every Sunday at 21:00.

 Business Courier

 From 2006 new television season Rustavi 2 airs Business Courier.
 The program offers in-depth reporting and critical analysis of major business issues today with an emphasis on current events, business development, market outlooks, and emerging opportunities.

 P.S.

 P.S. is a weekly analytical and educational summarizing program, which focuses on politics, economics and social problems; the project also covers topical cultural issues.
 P.S. often reports on various international events related to Georgia.
-Program is anchored by Giorgi Gabunia.
+The program is anchored by Giorgi Gabunia.